Despite the push toward environmental awareness, we are

 added up over the years, it can be significant.

 To have these products last longer, dilute them.
 Some concentrations may be stronger than your requirements dictate.
 In particular, water-based liquids can be diluted with ordinary tap water unless that water is excessively hard.
 Experiment to find which dilution ratio works well.
 Start by adding 5 or 10% water to soaps, hand lotions and cleaners.
 This will stretch your budget while introducing smaller quantities of these items into the environment.
-Be aware that glass cleaners may leave streaks if diluted with tap water; the method here is to use distilled water.
+Be aware that glass cleaners may leave streaks if diluted with tap water; it is suggested here to use distilled water.
 Dilute the spray bottle contents so that you can test the ratio with that quantity rather than possibly over-diluting the bulk quantity.
 This also ensures that one still has the full-strength product available for when it might be needed.

 TIP: If cleaner or soap nozzles develop clogs or